What Do Hindus Eat?

 Indian food or an Indian restaurant will generally be the first choice unless of course your guest/s have requested another type of food.
 Unfortunately not everywhere in the world has an Indian restaurant near by, or the ingredients to make good Indian food.
 When Indian isn't available and you want to go out to eat, what do you do?

 This can be the best option if you have a mixed group of people with some liking spicy, and some not..
 The rice with dishes you put on top format will be familiar to anyone from India.
 Chinese restaurants are often sympathetic to vegetarians because of the Buddhist tradition in China, and can often accommodate on request.
 Just be sure to ask if the tofu dishes are really vegetarian.
 Some are cooked with pork fat.
-The dishes I've seen ordered most often by people from India are Kung Pao, Curry anything, and General Tso chicken.
+The dishes I've seen ordered most often by people from India are kung pao, curry anything, and general tso chicken.
+Be aware that Chinese restaurants in India serve completely different food from Chinese restaurants in America.
+The rice is about the only commonality.

-Pizza is really popular in Indian cities now.
+Pizza is very popular in Indian cities now, and in America has become the default thing to serve for a mixed Indian and local crowd.
 Pasta or eggplant parmigiana may work as well.
 Pasta and pizza sauce has a base similar to many curries, so it may seem familiar to someone from India, even if it lacks some spiciness.
-There are bean soups in Italian cuisine, but they often have a meat base, so ask.
+There are bean soups in Italian cuisine, but they often have a meat broth, so ask.

 Thai food is quite popular with Hindus who eat meat and fish.
 It's not really compatible with the no meat vegetarians.
 Thai cooks put fish sauce in just about everything.
 On the other hand if Thai is the only option, the kitchen will have everything needed to make a spicy tofu/veggie stir fry with rice.
 You even get a choice of curry flavors.
 If you ask nicely the cook may be able to help you out.